Lancaster Canal: Route

 Although dry and partly infilled, its route can be followed for the final 5 mi to Kendal.
 It passes through Hincaster Tunnel and over Sedgwick Aqueduct, which crosses the main street in Sedgwick.
 Although the course is infilled, there are a number of bridges still in good condition, including the Changeline Bridge, where the towpath changes to the eastern bank of the canal.
 Shortly afterwards, it arrives at Canal Head, where a number of stone buildings date from the time of the canal's construction.
 The basin is 55.8 mi from Preston.

 Angling

-Angling along the Lancaster Canal’s towpath is controlled by the Pike Anglers Club of Great Britain, a club centred around the angling and conservation of Pike.
+Angling along the Lancaster Canal’s towpath is controlled by the Pike Anglers Club of Great Britain (PAC), a club centred around the angling and conservation of Pike.
 It remains the club’s only fishery.
+Anglers must purchase a Lancaster Canal permit directly from the PAC, but if wanting to fish for Pike specifically, must also be a member of the PAC, as well as having a Lancaster Canal permit.

 The Canal also contains other coarse fish such as Bream, Carp, Eel, Gudgeon, Perch, Roach and Rudd.